chriswilloughby3/CSCapstone/index.md

   I selected the microprocessor simulator for the engineering portion of my ePortfolio because it demonstrates my ability to create, design, and test hardware while abstracting the physical components into software.
 The simulator also shows that I have the ability to program in C and that I understand modern microprocessor architecture and design.

+  The initial five-stage pipeline was straightforward but it required NOOP instructions to be inserted into the pipeline for every type of data hazard.
+The main challenge was implementing the look ahead functionally that eliminated the need for NOOP instructions to be inserting for the SW, ADD, NOR, and some of the LW instructions.
+Even though not all of the NOOP instructions were eliminated, the look ahead ability reduce the number NOOP insertions and brought the microprocessor close to executing one instruction per-cycle.

   [Click here to view the source code](https://github.com/chriswilloughby3/CSCapstone/blob/master/fiveStageSimulator.c)

 ## Algorithms and Data Structures